arsemagebremichael/ADK_exercise/README.md

 # 🎬 LoveSage: AI Movie Recommender

 > "Recommend me emotionally animated movies about food."
-> → *"I highly recommend Ratatouille — a heartwarming story about a rat who dreams of becoming a chef..."*
+> → *"I highly recommend Ratatouille, a heartwarming story about a rat who dreams of becoming a chef..."*

 LoveSage is a **RAG-powered movie recommendation system** that understands natural language and delivers **smart, explained suggestions** — not just keyword matches.